-At some point before you finish, be sure to review the instructions on topic sentences, supporting ideas and transitions in Ch.
+At some point before you finish, review the instructions on topic sentences, supporting ideas and transitions in Ch.
 5.1.; on audience and tone in Ch.
 5.2; and on body paragraphs in Ch.
 5.3.
-Be sure that information is evident in the body of your essay.
+Be sure that information is evident in your body paragraphs.

 Do not go on to the next step until you have the body of your essay written and you are happy with it.

 The introductory paragraph has a very specific job: it attracts the reader’s interest, presents the thesis, and supplies any necessary background information.
 In a long paper, it might also preview major points.

 There are lots of ways to write a good introduction.
 Read through the body of your essay and think about what you could say to invite your reader in.
 How could you make the reader curious?
 Remember these different options for introductions that we looked at in Ch.
 5.3:

 - Begin with a broad, general statement of the topic, narrowing to the thesis.

 - Start with an idea or a situation the opposite of the one you will develop.